reframejs/reframe/docs/introduction.template.md

 ✔ Server running at http://localhost:3000
 ~~~

+The CLI command `reframe` searches for the `pages` directory, builds the frontend (webpack), and spins up a server (Node.js/hapi).

-The source code of `http://localhost:3000/hello` will then be;
+Once the frontend is built and the server up the source code of `http://localhost:3000/hello` is;

 ~~~html
 <!DOCTYPE html>